jedevc/fyp-report/report.md

   function, or,
 - A global interpretation, where the chunk is allocated into global memory.

-Note that this list of interpretations is not neccessarily the maximum number of possible interpretations.
+Note that this list of interpretations is not necessarily the maximum number of possible interpretations.
 For example, it would be possible to define another interpretation for chunks, e.g. heap allocated chunks, or a struct that wraps all the individual variables together.
 This behaviour is not implemented